ufrisk/pcileech/readme.md

 Limitations/Known Issues:
 =========================
 * Does not work if the OS uses the IOMMU/VT-d.
 This is the default on macOS (unless disabled in recovery mode).
-Windows 10 with Virtualization based security features enabled does not work fully - this is however not the default setting in Windows 10 or Linux.
+Windows 10/11 with Virtualization based security features enabled does not work fully.
+* Recent Windows and Linux versions block DMA by default.
 * Some Linux kernels does not work.
 Sometimes a required symbol is not exported in the kernel and PCILeech fails.
 * File system mount support only exists for Windows (Linux version is planned).
 * Remote connectivity support only exists for Windows.